Hero image desktop Hero image mobile

 • Improved genetics and animal management

-Feedlots are also investigating the potential of re-using methane as a renewable energy source, and recycling manure to reduce emissions and create a renewable fertiliser.
+Processing plants are also investigating the potential of re-using methane and biogas as a renewable energy source.

 Did you know?

-• Feed additives such as red seaweed can significantly reduce methane emissions from cattle.
-In a recent study, cattle that ate red Asparagopsis produced up to 90% less methane (source).
+• Feed additives can significantly reduce methane emissions from cattle.
+In feedlot trials, red Asparagopsis and Bovaer®10 have achieved up to 90% less methane. and more work is being done to understand their potential for grazing cattle2.